RFS-Makers/RetroFPSStudio/3RDPARTYCREDITS.md

 Third-Party Licenses with no guarantee of completeness
 ======================================================

-This file lists credits for software possibly used by RFS2 in its runtime form, and therefore possibly used by software relying on RFS2.
+This file lists credits for software possibly included in RFS2 in its runtime form, and therefore any games made with RFS2.

-It might be a good idea to publish this file with your RFS2-using project, either shipped as user-readable text file next to your binaries or with its contents shown inside your program in an "About" dialog.
-This is not legal advice, talk to your lawyer.
+It might however be inclued strongly altered, or not at all.

 MinGW-w64 winpthread